-Granopor is to be mixed thoroughly with a stirrer before application.
+Acrylic textures are to be mixed thoroughly with a stirrer before application.
 The consistency can be adjusted by adding a little bit of water.
-Baumit Granopor is to be applied to the entire surface with a rust-free steel trowel or sprayed on with a suitable plaster machine, levelled to grain thickness and rubbed with a plastic plasterer's float.
+Acrylic textures are to be applied to the entire surface with a rust-free steel trowel or sprayed on with a suitable plaster machine, levelled to grain thickness and rubbed with a plastic plasterer's float.
 Do not mix with other substances.
 Work evenly and without interruption.